charles-lunarg/vk-bootstrap/README.md

 This library has no external dependencies beyond C++11 and the standard library.

-Simply copy the `src/VkBootstrap.h` and `src/VkBootstrap.cpp` files into your project and compile them as you normally would
+Simply copy the `src/VkBootstrap.h` and `src/VkBootstrap.cpp` files into your project, include them, compile as you normally would.

 ### With git-submodule + CMake